stevemussmann/Comp-D_MPI/README.md

 `module load mpi`

-#### Important note for Ubuntu 20.04
+#### Important note for Ubuntu versions < 20.04
-A user reported they were unable to compile with libmpich2-dev (i.e., they received compilation errors related to MPI).
-Try instead installing libmpich-dev if you encounter this issue.
+If you are still using an old version of Ubuntu, you may need to instal libmpich2-dev instead of libmpich-dev.

 #### Conda installation
 A user reported problems compiling and installing on a system where Conda is present.
 If you experience problems, try disabling Conda.

 #### For Mac users
-Although the conda installation does not yet work, you can still install dependencies through conda:
+Although the conda installation does not yet work, you may still be able to install dependencies through conda.
+I have not tested any of this code on the newer Apple M series processors.

 `conda install -c condo-forge -c anaconda -c mpi4py openmpi mpich2 autoconf automake boost boost-cpp`